 You may have thought about using your savings or emergency funds to pay your course fees.

 However, it’s risky to do so as you never know when an emergency might hit.
-Using a personal loan for skills upgrading allows you to save up for rainy days and set aside cash for other needs.
+Taking out a personal loan for skills upgrading allows you to save up for rainy days and set aside cash for other needs.

 Here’s a table summarising how much you can borrow based on your income, as a Singaporean or permanent resident: